probot/stale/README.md

 ## How long will it take?

-The app runs on a scheduled basis and in batches in order to avoid hitting rate limit ceilings, so even after you initially install the GitHub configuration and add the `stale.yml` file, you may not see it act immediately.
+The app runs on a scheduled basis and in batches in order to avoid hitting rate limit ceilings.

+Ergo, even after you initially install the GitHub configuration and add the `stale.yml` file, you may not see it act immediately.

-If the bot doesn't run within 24 hours of initial setup, please open an issue and we can investigate further.
+If the bot doesn't run within 24 hours of initial setup, feel free to [open an issue](https://github.com/probot/stale/issues/new) and we can investigate further.

 ## How are issues and pull requests considered stale?